Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Groups acting on the circle

 Using the results from the previous section, Theorem \ref{thm:T} is then an immediate consequence:

 \begin{proof}[Proof of Theorem \ref{thm:T}] Let $G$ be a group of piecewise linear (or piecewise projective) homeomorphisms of the circle.
 Then the stabilizer of a $k$-tuple, for all $k \geq 1$, can be realized as a group of piecewise linear (or piecewise projective) homeomorphisms of the interval (or the real line).

-Now suppose that $G$ satisfies the hypotheses of Theorem \ref{thm:T}, that is, $G$ has an orbit $S$ such that the action on circularly ordered pairs and triples in $S$ is transitive.
+Now suppose that $G$ satisfies the hypotheses of Theorem \ref{thm:T}, that is, $G$ has an orbit $Y$ such that the action on circularly ordered pairs and triples in $Y$ is transitive.
 Then the results follows by combining Theorem \ref{thm:PLPP} with Proposition \ref{prop:circle}. \end{proof}

 Theorem \ref{thm:T} was already known for Thompson's group $T$ \cite{spectrum1}, but the only available proofs made use of the computation of its cohomology \cite{ghys_serg}.
-The general statement of Theorem \ref{thm:T} makes it applicable to several other groups, most notably to Stein--Thompson groups, to the finitely presented infinite simple group $S$ constructed by the second author in \cite{lodhaS} and to certain irrational-slope analogues of Thompson's group, which will be the subject of the next section.
-The special case of Stein--Thompson groups had been conjectured by Heuer and L\"oh \cite[Conjecture A.5]{spectrumv1}. \\
+The general statement of Theorem \ref{thm:T} makes it applicable to several other groups, most notably to certain Stein--Thompson groups, to the finitely presented infinite simple group $S$ constructed by the second author in \cite{lodhaS} and to certain irrational-slope analogues of Thompson's group, which will be the subject of the next section.
+The special case of Stein--Thompson groups had been conjectured by Heuer and L\"oh \cite[Conjecture A.5]{spectrumv1}.
+See \cite{monsters} for a detailed discussion of these examples. \\